 The Ujjayi Pranayama breath, also known as the victorious breath or ocean breath, sounds somewhat like the sound of fogging a mirror with the breath, with a comfortable, slow, smooth, continuous inhale and exhale.
 With the breathing having a similar sound on both the exhale and inhale, and the breathing typically through the nose, except for some movements of controlled exertion where breathing through the mouth feels most natural.

-This principle of maintaining Ujjayi rhythmic breathing synchronized with the movement of the body, goes hand-in-hand with the following practice of drishti gaze, to cultivate deeper concentration, balance, flow, and inner awareness, assisting in achieving the higher experience of moving meditation of Raja-Vinyasa Apex Yoga ™ yogasana.
+This principle of maintaining Ujjayi rhythmic breathing and Prana awareness synchronized with the movement of the body, goes hand-in-hand with the following practice of Drishti gaze, to cultivate deeper concentration, balance, flow, and inner awareness, essential in achieving the higher experience of moving meditation of Raja-Vinyasa Apex Yoga™ yogasana.

-3) Maintaining a soft steady drishti gaze, and detaching awareness from external distractions on the five senses:
+3) Maintaining a soft steady Drishti gaze, and detaching awareness from external distractions on the five senses:

-a) The first practice, drishti, is maintaining a soft steady gaze on a specific point, that simply is in the center of vision as one smoothly moves throughout the yogasana sequence.
-When the head is in motion, the eyes stay centered and synchronized with the movement of the head (not moving the muscles of the eyes to “look around” at different objects or search for a drishti point), and the drishti is a point upon whatever is in front of the eyes’ gaze in each moment.
-So when the head is in motion, the drishti is actually a soft, smooth continuous flow, across that which is in the eyes' gaze.
-When the head is not in motion, the eyes simply stay fixed on the drishti point, with the gaze upon whatever is directly in front of the eyes, still maintaining their “centered” position in the head, without using the muscles of the eyes to “look around”.
+a) The first practice, Drishti, is maintaining a soft steady gaze on a specific point, that simply is in the center of vision as one smoothly moves throughout the yogasana sequence.
+When the head is in motion, the eyes stay centered and synchronized with the movement of the head (not moving the muscles of the eyes to 'look around' at different objects or search for a Drishti point), and the Drishti is a point upon whatever is in front of the eyes’ gaze in each moment.
+So when the head is in motion, the Drishti is actually a soft, smooth continuous flow, across that which is in the eyes' gaze.
+When the head is not in motion, the eyes simply stay fixed on the Drishti point, with the gaze upon whatever is directly in front of the eyes, still maintaining their 'centered' position in the head, without using the muscles of the eyes to 'look around'.

-4) Slow, smooth, flowing movement with equal importance on all three phases of yogasana movement, including the transitions between the poses, the poses themselves, and the apex/peak within each pose.
+4) Slow, smooth, flowing movement with equal importance on all three phases of movement, including the transitions between the poses, the poses themselves, and the apex/peak within each pose.
 This principle has roots in Vinyasa Yoga:

-Key to this principle is the slow, smooth, flowing movement synchronized with the Ujjayi breathing and drishti gaze throughout the yogasana practice.
+Key to this principle is the slow, smooth, flowing movement synchronized with the Ujjayi breathing and Drishti gaze throughout the yogasana practice.
 This is an important part of Raja-Vinyasa Apex Yoga™ yogasana, and essential in achieving the higher experience of moving meditation of Raja-Vinyasa Apex Yoga ™ yogasana.

 Also, it is very important to note that as one smoothly progresses into a pose, there is a subtle transition from the appearance of 'external movement' to 'internal movement' .
 This is one of the key points and benefits of yogasana - the 'internal movement and experience' leading to, and within, the 'Apex' of the pose.
 In other words, the practitioner subtly, but with equal importance, awareness, and mindfulness, transitions the Vinyasa flow to smaller subtler movements deeper within their being, perhaps even micro-movements, arriving gracefully into the 'Apex' of the pose, in which they breath for as long as they choose.
 Then the practitioner consciously transitions gracefully from the Apex of the pose, with smooth 'internal movement' of that pose experience, into the slow smooth flowing transition into the next pose, with no delineation/demarcation between the end of one pose and the beginning of the next pose.